MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxcircuit/nf-acxcircuit-acxcircuitinitassignacxrequestpreprocesscallback.md

 ### -param RequestType

 An [ACX_REQUEST_TYPE enum]()  that defines different request types, such as AcxRequestTypeAny  or AcxRequestTypeEvent.

-DocsTeam - Add link to enum in AcxRequest header.
+TODO:  DocsTeam - Add link to enum in AcxRequest header when available.

 ### -param Set